 Patients given a view of nature spent an average of 7.96 days in the hospital compared to 8.71 for those who did not.

 While it may not be possible to ensure that every patient has a window view of trees and nature, there are things that can work indoors, too.
-For example, plants and nature colors in hallways, rooms and patient waiting areas can help.
+For example, plants and natural colors in hallways, rooms and patient waiting areas can help.
 Having a garden that is accessible by patients during their recovery or an indoor atrium can provide that much-needed nature connection.
 Even photos of nature on the walls can provide that boost.

 This is where biophilia comes in again.
 That human-nature connection can improve what is known as “presenteeism.”
 That’s where employees are physically there, but their mind is not.
 They are going through the motions of what they need to do, but they are not present to think critically or creatively.